Common hepatic duct: Variation

+Occasionally, the cystic duct may first run along the right side of the common bile duct for some distance before joining it, or may pass posteriorly around to the common hepatic duct to unite with it from the left side.

-Rarely, the common hepatic duct joins onto the gallbladder directly, leading to illness.
+Rarely, the common hepatic duct and gallbladder join directly (with the cystic duct being absent), leading to illness.

 Function

 The hepatic duct is part of the biliary tract that transports secretions from the liver into the intestines.

 Clinical significance

 Cholecystectomy

 The common hepatic ducts carries a higher volume of bile in people who have had their gallbladder removed.

 The common hepatic duct is an important anatomic landmark during surgeries such as cholecystectomy.
 It forms one edge of Calot's triangle, along with the cystic duct and the cystic artery.
 All constituents of this triangle must be identified to avoid cutting or clipping the wrong structure.

 Cholestasis

 A diameter of more than 8 mm is regarded as abnormal dilatation, and is a sign of cholestasis.

 Mirizzi's syndrome

 Mirizzi's syndrome occurs when the common hepatic duct is blocked by gallstones.